LevinJ/SFND_Radar/README.md

 <img src="images/2dfft.png"/>

 This project simulates radar FMCW signal transmission and receipt upon target object reflection.
-Then we proceed to apply Fast Fourier transformation to the received beat frequency signal to extract target object range and velocity, particuly CFAR is used to filter detection noise.
+Then we proceed to apply Fast Fourier Transformation to the received beat frequency signal to extract target object range and velocity, particuly CFAR is used to filter detection noise.

-Below are a high level introduction on major components of this project.
+Below is a high level introduction on major components of this project.

 ## FMCW Waveform Design